 Don’t miss the latest edition of Sharp Notes!
 The staff at the ACDA National Office send their season’s greetings to you and your family this holiday season.

-Featuring the Riverside City College Chamber Singers directed by John Byun & The Atlanta Master Chorale guided by Eric Nelson recorded live at the ACDA National Convention March 2017 in Minneapolis
+Choral Concert Live featuring the Riverside City College Chamber Singers directed by John Byun & The Atlanta Master Chorale guided by Eric Nelson recorded live at the ACDA National Convention March 2017 in Minneapolis.

 This week on Going Beyond Words and ACDA Radio, Host Stan Schmidt invites you to tune up your Banjo, Violin and String Bass and prepare yourselves for a musical treat based on some of this country’s most popular gospel and hymn melodies.
 “Come Away to the Skies: A High Lonesome Bluegrass Mass” by Wes Ramsey and Dr. Tim Sharp, Executive Director of the ACDA will be the feature work on the program.

 This work was conceived in 2011 and was inscribed on a legal pad in a Deli on Music Row in Nashville, TN.
 The premiere took place in 2012 in Vancouver, Washington and since then has endured hundreds of performances throughout the world including two performances in Carnegie Hall and one in Nashville’s Historic Ryman Auditorium, Home of the Grand Ole Opry.
 I am sure you will recognize the tunes organized with care to reflect the liturgy of a church service with an Introit, Kyrie, Gloria, Credo, Sanctus and Agnus Dei just like a High Mass.